-The short answer is no, but only if you have used the qualifying credit card to pay for the rental and have reviewed your personal insurance policy to ensure that its coverage fits your needs.
+The short answer is no, but only if you’ve used the qualifying credit card to pay for the rental and have reviewed your personal insurance policy to ensure that its coverage fits your needs.
 If the coverage doesn’t feel sufficient, or if you’re a worrier in general, however, you may want to consider opting in.
 Many drivers feel the added protection is well worth the cost for peace of mind.

 While your own auto policy typically serves as the primary coverage for car rentals, you can choose to purchase a “collision damage waiver” from the rental company to serve as your primary insurance instead.
 It covers any damage in the event of an accident, avoiding the need for your own car insurance to get involved.
 It isn’t cheap—it can be around $20 to $30 per day—but if you’re trying to keep your personal car insurance monthly payments to a minimum, you don’t want to be filing a claim with it over a damaged rental car, which could lead to higher monthly rates long term.

-If you don’t have home vehicle insurance or prefer not to use it, you’ll also likely want to purchase the supplemental liability insurance from the rental car company, another form of primary insurance, which covers you for liability or injury to someone else.
+If you don’t have home vehicle insurance or prefer not to use it, you’ll also likely want to pay for the supplemental liability insurance from the rental car company, another form of primary insurance, which covers you for liability or injury to someone else.
 This is separate from a collision damage waiver and can tack on another $15 to $20 per day to your bill.

-Be sure to check which type of coverage your credit card or personal auto policy already offers before opting in to any insurance from the car rental company.
 If your personal auto insurance covers car rentals via primary insurance (as it generally does), buying it from the rental company is like paying for the same thing twice.
 Credit cards generally provide only secondary coverage, though some premium cards do package in primary rental car insurance, including Chase Sapphire Reserve, Chase Sapphire Preferred, Citi Prestige, and the United Explorer Credit Card.

-One important thing to note is that if you don’t own an insured car or don’t purchase a primary policy directly from the car rental agency, your credit card coverage, which normally serves as secondary rental car insurance, automatically becomes primary coverage (since there’s nothing for it to be “secondary” to).
+If you don’t own an insured car or don’t purchase a primary policy directly from the car rental agency, your credit card coverage, which normally serves as secondary rental car insurance, automatically becomes primary coverage (since there’s nothing for it to be “secondary” to).
 In this case, the policy expands to include both collision and liability protection.

 If you have personal car insurance and a regular or premium credit card, you’ll likely be fully covered.
 Your personal auto policy will serve as primary insurance, and your credit card should cover you with secondary insurance.

-If you have only a regular credit card (and no personal car insurance), you may want to consider purchasing additional coverage from the car rental company as an added layer of protection.
+If you only have a regular credit card (and no personal car insurance), you may want to consider purchasing additional coverage from the car rental company as an added layer of protection.
 However, if your card comes with secondary insurance, it will automatically be converted to primary coverage if there are no other policies in place; check the fine print to ensure that the policy is robust enough to stand alone.

-If you have only a premium credit card (and no personal car insurance), you are covered with primary insurance if you use the card to pay for your rental.
+If you only have a premium credit card (and no personal car insurance), you are covered with primary insurance if you use the card to pay for your rental.
 Because these premium policies are generally more substantial, buying additional insurance from the car rental company may be unnecessary.

-Regardless of what coverage you have in place, however, note that it may only apply to certain types of rental vehicles.
+Regardless of what coverage you have in place, know that it may only apply to certain types of rental vehicles.
 Those pricier convertibles or SUVs may be off-limits when it comes to protection; other common exclusions are pickup trucks, vans, and motorcycles.
 Some credit cards detail specific car manufacturers that are not protected like Porsche, Tesla, and Jaguar.
 Stick to a midsize car, and you should be fine.

 All U.S. states, with the exception of California, require car rental companies to provide minimum liability coverage in the regular rate of a car rental.
 Unfortunately, the minimums are very low and would always be secondary to your own personal car insurance.